Flavors (film)

 Flavors is a 2003 romantic comedy film written and directed by Raj Nidimoru and Krishna D.K., concerning Indian immigrants in America.

 Plot

-Flavors tells the stories of 13 different main characters in five parallel story lines.
-The marriage of NRI Rad (Anupam Mittal) to his American fiancée (Jicky Schnee) brings his family to the US where they quickly adapt to American ways.
-Meanwhile, Kartik (Reef Karim), tries to maintain a long-distance relationship with his friend Rachna (Pooja Kumar) and bored housewife Sangita (Sireesha Katragadda) is neglected by her workaholic husband (Gaurang Vyas).
+Flavors tells the stories of 13 different main characters in four parallel story lines.

+The marriage of NRI Rad (Anupam Mittal) to his American fiancée Jenni (Jicky Schnee) brings his Hindi-speaking parents (Anjan Srivastav and Bharati Achrekar) to the US where they quickly adapt to American ways.

+Meanwhile, Kartik (Reef Karim), tries to maintain a long-distance relationship with his friend Rachna (Pooja Kumar) while her aunt (Sangeet Sharma) tries to set her up with a well educated man Ramana (Manan Katohara).

+A bored housewife Sangita (Sireesha Katragadda) is neglected by her workaholic husband Nikhil (Gaurang Vyas).
+She calls her Telugu-speaking mother and spends her time doing household chores.
+Unbeknownst to her, Sangita's husband lost her job and been laid off a while back but was too embarrassed to tell her.

+Candy (Rishma Malik) has to deal with her roommates Vivek (Gaurav Rawal), Ashok (Punit Jasuja) and Jas (Gaurav Rawal).
+Vivek who is depressed after he lost his job and learns that his lover from India, Gita, has already got married with someone else.

+How all these characters convene at Rad and Jenni's marriage form the rest of the story.